Cornstalk Scarecrow

 Well, that’s exactly what a traditional farmer’s family used to look like.

-Add some horrifying element to your outdoor Halloween décor with this skeleton-inspired scarecrow structure.
+Add some horrifying elements to your outdoor Halloween décor with this skeleton-inspired scarecrow structure.
 It features a giant ribcage that’s supported by wooden planks and old tree branches.
 The scary effect is enhanced with the monstrous carved pumpkin head.
+Pretty scary, isn’t it?

 Give a zombie-like appearance to your scarecrow for a ghastly appeal.
 You can create this grim scarecrow using old clothes, wooden planks, a scary mask, and a wig.
 It will not only scare off little birdies in your lawn but also frighten trick-or-treaters on Halloween.